pythonguis/pyqtconfig/README.md

 pyqtconfig
 ==========

-A PyQt config manager.
-Keep Qt widgets in sync with an config dictionary and/or QSettings object.
+pyqtconfig is a simple API for keeping a config dict in sync with PyQt widgets.
+Updating the widget automagically updates the dict; updating the dict updates the widget.
+Internal support for both dictionary config, QSettings and config XML import/export.
+Combo and list boxes also support mapping from display->internal values.